-Juneteenth celebrates that occasion and has become an annual celebration.
-Joi, along with six other chefs used food to tell the story of African American heritage in the South, and the impact on American culture.
-The menu included traditional Southern classics like Texas caviar and green chowchow and jowl jam with pork rillettes.
+Juneteenth acknowledges that occasion and has become an annual celebration.
+Joi, along with six other chefs, used food to tell the story of African American heritage in the South and the impact on American culture.
+The menu included traditional Southern classics like Texas caviar, green chowchow and jowl jam with pork rillettes.

-Joi’s dish, which highlighted glory was butter beans in cream with fried okra, pork cracklings, dehydrated okra flowers, finished with a dusting of okra flour, drizzled okra oil, and black tip chives.
+Joi’s dish, which highlighted glory consisted of butter beans in cream with fried okra, pork cracklings, dehydrated okra flowers, which were finished with a dusting of okra flour, drizzled okra oil, and black tip chives.
 The dish was served with an herbed cornbread square.

-James Beard House known for featuring chefs in the top of their field invited Joi, along with Adrian Lipscombe, Shannon Mustipher, Omar Tate, David Thomas, Chris Williams, and Enrika Williams joined Joi for this presentation.
+James Beard House is known for featuring chefs in the top of their field.
+Adrian Lipscombe, Shannon Mustipher, Omar Tate, David Thomas, Chris Williams, and Enrika Williams joined Joi for this presentation.